 Sporting the familiar combination of polished and finely machine-brushed surfaces, the case of this watch, as I have already mentioned, is surprisingly compact.
 Less than 10 millimeters thick, the case is only 37 millimeters in diameter: a breath of fresh air in the world, which is ruled by Swiss watches with their deliberately massive, often insolent design.
-Sporting such a low profile and featuring an impressively nicely sculpted shape, the case will feel great with formal attire that is rarely friendly to modern watches and often requires tailor made shirts with wider cuffs in order for the owner to feel comfortably.
+Sporting such a low profile and featuring an impressively nicely sculpted shape, the case will feel great with formal attire that is rarely friendly to modern watches and often requires tailor-made shirts with wider cuffs in order for the owner to feel comfortable.
 This, of course, also limits to a degree the spectrum of dresses you could wear this timepiece with, although it is always a matter of personal preferences whether a piece matches a waxed cotton motorcycle jacket as well as it matches a business suit.

 Still, the timekeeper’s dial is nicely decorated with a quilted pattern that comprises countless Roman “X” numerals that serve as frames for the brand’s signature lion.
-The same heraldic beast is displayed on the 20th Anniversary’s solid case back that features a small medallion, which is crafted from 18-carat yellow gold.
+The same heraldic beast is displayed on the 20th Anniversary’s solid case back that features a small medallion, which is crafted from 18-karat yellow gold.

 Although quartz movements (even quite expensive ones) usually come in their “blank” form, this particular Caliber 9F is engraved with the familiar gothic-styled “GS / Grand Seiko” logo, features polished screws and even sports a diagonal pattern similar to Geneva stripes.
 Easily trumping even some of the most advanced Swiss made “super quartz” calibers, the mechanism seems to have earned such a refined finish.

 I mean, for a highly accurate, magnetically shielded king of quartz movements, such an attention to details doesn’t look too far-fetched.
 The movement that gains or loses no more than 5 seconds per year clearly deserves the lavish decor.
 Too bad you won’t see it through the piece’s solid case back cover.

 Grand Seiko Caliber 9F 20th Anniversary (Ref.
 SBGX103) specification

 Movement: Quartz, Caliber 9F, in-house, ultra-precise with accuracy up to +/- 5 seconds per year, antimagnetic, Made in Japan